MediaComem/comem-webdev/subjects/angular/README.md

 `Observable.of` allows us to create a stream which will simply emit the specified value (or values) and complete.

+In this case, we created an Observable which will emit one joke.

 ### Subscribing to an Observable

 Of course, the code in our component no longer works now,